Challenger Baseball 2015

 Welcome to another exciting season of Challenger Baseball!
-I am writing to give you updates on the registration process, and some exciting news about this season.
+I am writing to give you updates on the registration process, and some exciting news about the 2015 is season.

-Opening Day will be in mid-April 2014.
-I expect that Opening Day ceremonies will follow the same structure as in the past.
-I will send the start times, and dates for picture day and for uniform pickup when they are set.
-I will also send a schedule of games and events closer to the start of the season.
+Opening Day will be on a Saturday in mid-April.
+I expect that Opening Day ceremonies will follow the same structure as in the past, with a parade and awards ceremony before the first game on a Saturday morning.
+I will send the exact date and start times, and dates for picture day and for uniform pickup when they have been set.

 You should register for the Challenger Division exclusively through the process in this letter.
-You may see information about online registration at the Horsham Little League website, or have received an email message recently announcing the opening of online registration, and you must use that procedure for your children who will play in a division other than Challenger.
-Because Challenger operates on a different timetable, and is funded through Horsham Rotary, the coaches handle all registration ourselves, and you will not see your child listed on the “find my team” portion of the Horsham Little League website.
+You may see information about online registration at the Horsham Little League website (www.horshamlittleleague.com), or have received an email message recently announcing the opening of online registration.
+You should use that procedure only for your children who will play in a division other than Challenger.
+Because Challenger operates on a different timetable, and is funded through Horsham Rotary, the coaches handle all registration ourselves, and you will not see your child listed on the “Program” or “find my team” portion of the Horsham Little League registration process or website.

-If you elect to pay the Challenger fee, simply pay only what the difference would have been had you registered online.
+The regular Horsham Little League fees are $125 for a single player, $215 for two players, and $295 for three or more.
+If you register your other children online, you should simply pay by check, with your Challenger registration, only what the difference would have been had you registered online to get a multiple child discount.
+(There is no fee difference for registration of a single player.)
 For example, if you register two children who are not in Challenger (for $215), you should pay only $80 for your child in Challenger (the difference between the $295 fee for three or more children, and the $215 fee for two children).

 715 Marietta Drive